RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

     /platforms/kubernetes/redb/create-aa-database.md,
 ]
 ---
-On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/administering/designing-production/active-active.md">}}) databases provide read and write access to the same data set from different Kubernetes clusters.
+On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/administering/designing-production/active-active.md">}}) databases provide read and write access to the same dataset from different Kubernetes clusters.
 For more general information about Active-Active, see the [Redis Enterprise Software docs]({{<relref "/rs/administering/designing-production/active-active.md">}}).

 ## Prerequisites

-Before creating Active-Active databases you'll need the following:
+Before creating Active-Active databases, you'll need the following:

 - Two or more working Kubernetes clusters that have:
   - Routing for external access with an [ingress controller]({{<relref "/platforms/kubernetes/redb/set-up-ingress-controller.md">}}) or routes (for OpenShift only)